-For any linear program (LP) $P$, we denote its optimal value (if it exists) as $\Opt(P)$.
+For any linear program (LP) $R$ which is feasible and bounded, we denote its optimal value as $\Opt(R)$.
+If $P$ is a maximisation problem, then we denote $\Opt(P) = -\infty$ if $P$ is infeasible and $\Opt(P) = \infty$ if $P$ is unbounded.
+Similarly, if $Q$ is a minimisation problem, then we denote $\Opt(Q) = \infty$ if $Q$ is infeasible and $\Opt(Q) = -\infty$ if $Q$ is unbounded.
 We denote the all-zero vector or matrix as $0$, regardless its dimension; similarly, the all-ones vector or matrix is denoted as $1$.

-We define the \textbf{complement} of an LP $R$, which we denote $\Complement{R}$, as follows.
+We define the \Define{complement} of an LP $R$, which we denote $\LPComplement{R}$, as follows.
 Let $c \in \R^n$, $b \in \R^m$, $A \in \R^{m \times n}$, then for the following maximisation LP $P$, we have

 Similarly, let $v \in \R^n$, $u \in \R^m$, $M \in \R^{m \times n}$, then for the following minimisation LP $Q$, we have